tanghaibao/jcvi/README.rst

-        `fastq`: combine fasta and qual to create fastq file `sequin`: generated a gapped fasta file suitable for sequin submission `gaps`: print out a list of gap sizes within sequences `some`: include or exclude a list of records (also performs on .qual file if available)
+        `fastq`: combine fasta and qual to create fastq file `sequin`: generated a gapped fasta file suitable for sequin submission `gaps`: print out a list of gap sizes within sequences `join`: concatenate a list of seqs and add gaps in between `some`: include or exclude a list of records (also performs on .qual file if available)

 Then you need to use one action, you can just do::